Size: 0.6 Linear feet

-Collection Summary: The Carl Rungius papers, 1896-1995, measure 0.5 linear feet.
-A scrapbook and three photograph albums work, interests, and family of the wildlife painter and illustrator.
+Summary: The Carl Rungius papers, 1896-1995, measure 0.6 linear feet.
+A scrapbook and three photograph albums document the work, interests, and family of the wildlife painter and illustrator.

-Donated 2011 by Ruth Fulda Wacker, Carl Rungius' niece, via Robert A. Brady, estate Executor.
+Donated in 2011 by Ruth Fulda Wacker, niece of Carl Rungius, via Robert A. Brady, executor of her estate.

-An interview with Carl Rungius conducted by DeWitt McClellan Lockman is part of Interviews of artists and architects associated with the National Academy of Design, 1926-1927 (microfilm reel 504).
+An interview with Carl Rungius conducted by DeWitt McClellan Lockman is part of Interviews of artists and architects associated with the National Academy of Design.